 To secure your MySQL installation

-To further secure your MySQL installation you should use mysql_secure_installation utility in your terminal.
+To further secure your MySQL installation you should use sudo mysql_secure_installation utility in your terminal.

 This utility does the following: